TruHearing Logo - mobile

 Answer:

-The answer to this question is complex, because there are two aspects to hearing loss.
+The answer to this question is complex because there are two aspects to hearing loss.
 First, physical hearing—do your ears hear a stimulus or a particular sound?
 In most cases, hearing aids won’t prevent or slow physical hearing loss.
-Only time will tell what will happen.
-If your ability to hear certain tones decreases—easily confirmed through a hearing test—your provider can always adjust your hearing aids to increase the loudness for those areas of difficulty.
+Only time will tell what’ll happen.
+If your ability to hear certain tones decreases, which is easily confirmed through a hearing exam, your provider can adjust your hearing aids to help you hear those tones better.

-By keeping the brain active, processing, and interpreting the information it receives, hearing aids can help slow down the loss of understanding, because they help maintain your brain level activity.
-When it comes to addressing hearing loss, it’s much more important to help you maintain your ability to understand than it is to increase the volume of the sounds you hear.
+By keeping the brain active, processing, and interpreting the information it receives, hearing aids can help slow down the loss of understanding because they help maintain your brain-level activity.
+When it comes to addressing hearing loss, it’s much more important to maintain your ability to understand than it is to increase the volume of the sounds you hear.

 Contact us